What If Your Own Story Changed The World?

 This concept is effective because experiences and stories stay stronger in the mind than informational statements because the context is visualized.
 You are more likely to remember a detailed story of a near-miss, rather than a statistic regarding degrees of error threats in various stages of the flight.

-In line with this year’s theme of Attention Control Techniques, we challenge you to be conscious of when you are learning new material or skills, applying it for the first time, and then sharing it with your colleagues.
+In line with our on-going theme of Attention Control Techniques, we challenge you to be conscious of when you are learning new material or skills, applying it for the first time, and then sharing it with your colleagues.
 You may be surprised at how often you do it in everyday life.

 Professional experience makes us wiser through every challenge we overcome.
 Take these experiences one step further and share them with your peers, who are likely to face similar issues.